|Monitoring bat boxes with LoRa

 time synchronisation algorithm

 To do all of this, the LoraBatBox needs to know the time of course.
 To keep the time, we can use the (RTC) onboard the STM32 processor.
 I plan to synchronize the time using the following algorithm:

 - in every "up-link" transmission from the bat box to the network, there is a field containing the UTC time (seconds since 1970/1/1) from the point of view of the bat box

 - upon reception (a few seconds later), the network application compares the time field sent by the bat box with the actual time

 - if the difference is beyond some threshold (say 2 minutes), it prepares a down-link transmission with the required offset to correct the time

 - when the bat box receives the down-link transmission, it updates its clock with the correction offset.

 So, for example if a bat box powers up with no knowledge of the time at all, it'll start at UTC time 0.
 The network application will note a huge time error and prepare a down-link message with the correct offset.
 When the bat box receives the down-link message, it applies the offset to its clock and so updates itself to the correct time.
 It doesn't really matter how much time there is between an up-link and a down-link or when the down-link message is scheduled exactly, since the network sends a time *difference*, not an absolute time.
-Down-link messages are only sent when there is a large time error, so they should be relatively infrequent.
-This reduces the network load on the TTN.
+Down-link messages are only sent when there is a large time error, so they should be relatively infrequent, reducing the network load on the TTN.